-Frugality Tips from the Great Depression
+Frugality tips from the Great Depression

 Looking through old issues of Successful Farming magazine is such a treat for me.
 I love seeing the old photos, articles, and ads.
-When putting together this month’s family feature on saving money on food, I thought it would be fitting to see what the editors of the past had to say on the subject of frugality.
+When putting together a family feature on saving money on food, I thought it would be fitting to see what the editors of the past had to say on the subject of frugality.

 While the nation was in the Depression and farmers were struggling, our editors tried to remain upbeat.
 They discussed the important news of the day, of course, but with a positive spin.
 I suppose farmers already knew how bleak things were, and they wanted a magazine that would make them feel better – not worse.